 Dar Mayweather serves as the founder of doingthegoodwork.com.
 His pronouns are he, him, and his.
 He helps his clients confidently engage in tough conversations around diversity and create business startup strategies.
-Dar is a first generation college student, he earned a Bachelor of Science in Criminal Justice, a Master of Science in Education and is currently pursuing a Doctorate in Educational Leadership while teaching Leadership to undergraduate students at Eastern Michigan University.
+Dar is a first generation college student, he earned a Bachelors of Science in Criminal Justice, a Masters of Science in Education and is currently pursuing a Doctorate in Educational Leadership while teaching Leadership to undergraduate students at Eastern Michigan University.

 Dar's professional leadership journey began in corporate, then mental health, and now higher education.
 His work centers around developing formulas and systems to organize and actualize the good work of inclusion and business.
 He believes in fast tracking his client's learning by utilizing research and lived experiences to develop actionable solutions.
 Dar has over 10 years of professional leadership experience in Higher Education, Business, and Diversity & Inclusion training.
 He received the King Chavez Parks Future Faculty Fellow Award from the State of Michigan, the American College Personnel Association (ACPA) Pan African Network Sawubona Award, multiple Residence Life's Hall Council Advisor of the Year Awards, and many other nominations.
 A father and husband, you'll often find him watching superhero shows with his son and reality tv with his wife lol.